This is a defense of a policy of absolutely open immigration, without border patrols, border police, border checks, or passports.

 Instead of “their Creator” the reference should be to “their nature,” but it is quite clear that rights are held to be universal, pertaining to all men as such.

 No special geographical location is required in order to have the right to be free from governmental coercion.
-In fact, government is instituted “to secure these rights”—to protect them against their violation by force or fraud.
+In fact, government is instituted “to secure these rights”—i.e., to protect against coercion.
+Only physical coercion can violate rights.

 A foreigner has rights just as much as an American.
 To be a foreigner is not to be a criminal.
 Yet our government treats as criminals those foreigners not lucky enough to win the green-card lottery.